pingcap/docs-tidb-operator/en/deploy-tiflash.md

 ## Remove TiFlash

-1. Adjust the number of replicas of the data tables migrated to the TiFlash cluster.
+1. Adjust the number of replicas of the tables replicated to the TiFlash cluster.

-    To completely remove TiFlash, you need to set the number of replicas of all data tables migrated to TiFlash in the cluster to `0`.
+    To completely remove TiFlash, you need to set the number of replicas of all tables in TiFlash to `0`.

     1. To connect to the TiDB service, refer to the steps in [Access the TiDB Cluster in Kubernetes](access-tidb.md).

-    2. To adjust the number of replicas of the data tables migrated to the TiFlash cluster, run the following command:
+    2. To adjust the number of replicas of the tables replicated to the TiFlash cluster, run the following command:

        {{< copyable "sql" >}}